 - Adult practices develop transition clinics to help acclimate new patients

-- For family physicians, make sure young adult understands change in model of care
+- For family physicians, make sure young adult understands the change in the model of care

 - Transfer to an adult provider/model of care is recommended before the age of 22

-Transition Completion: Young adult has attended first appointment with identified adult provider or changed from pediatric model to adult model of care; and feedback about the transition process is gathered and used to improve transition process.
+Young adult has attended their first appointment with an identified adult provider or changed from the pediatric to an adult model of care.
+Feedback about the transition process is gathered and used to improve the transition process.

 - Pediatric consultation and assistance offered

-- System created to contact young adult and/or caregiver to request feedback about the transition process possibly through short survey
+- System created to contact young adults and/or caregivers to request feedback about the transition process possibly through a short survey

 - Feedback helps to improve health care transition system